 Regaining Eligibility: Students on financial aid Suspension may regain aid eligibility by meeting the Satisfactory Academic Progress minimum requirements as stated in DSU's Financial Aid Satisfactory Academic Progress policy available online or in the Financial Aid Office.

-If you wish to appeal your financial aid suspension status, please complete and submit the Request for Reinstatement of Financial Aid form.
+A student wishing to appeal a financial aid suspension status will complete and submit the Appeal of Financial Aid Suspension form.